praneethchandraa/PuppetGAN/README.md

 ## Data Preparation
 Training data:
-- 1200 real images obtained by sampling every fourth frame in the Weizman dataset videos
+- 1200 real images obtained by sampling every fourth frame in the Weizmann dataset videos
 - 1200 synthetic pose images from the SynAction dataset Validation data:
-- 100 images sampled from the SynAction dataset
+- 100 synthetic images sampled from the SynAction dataset
-- *20* images sampled from the Weizman video frames
+- 10 real images sampled from the Weizman dataset frames

 ## Experiments and Results
 We run a couple of experiments to get the PuppetGAN algorithm to correctly manipulate the poses from the SynAction images to the Weizmann images.